everval/Pollution_Mobility_COVID19_Mexico/README.md

 # Pollution_Mobility_COVID19_Mexico
-Curated data created for the article "Pollution and Mobility in the Mexico City Metropolitan Area in Times of COVID-19".
+Curated data created for the articles:

+* "Air Pollution And Mobility In The Mexico City Metropolitan Area In Times Of COVID-19", Atmosfera 2021

+and

+* "Air pollution and mobility, what carries COVID-19?", Econometrics 2021

-Please cite the paper if you use this repository.
+Please cite the papers if you use this repository.